Dyalog/ride/docs/protocol.md

 end will send a reply, but that reply may not be the next message to be received, or even ever be sent.

 If the receiver of a message does not recognise it, it should ignore it.

+:red_circle: This may need discussion.
+Currently the interpreter complains with `UnknwonRIDECommand`.

 The connection may be closed at any time, leaving some messages undelivered or unprocessed.